skip to content

 As an extra layer of reassurance, we have rarely been to a wedding where it has rained all day.
 Sometimes the heavens can open for five minutes and present glorious sunshine for the rest of the day.
 Other times the clouds can look threatening and nothing actually happens.

-If you’re a big fan of superstitions and traditions, burying a sausage can help warn of bad weather.
+If you’re a big fan of superstitions and traditions, burying a sausage can help ward off bad weather.
 Yep, you read that correctly and it isn’t a euphemism.
 We have heard if you bury a sausage in the garden the night before it somehow helps guarantee glorious sunshine.
 We’re still not sure whether it should be cooked or raw – maybe try both?

 Here are our top tips to help you with potential wedding day rain.
 We’d like to apologise in advance as a lot of this might seem obvious.
 We actually felt a bit daft writing some of it – telling grown adults they might need an umbrella if it rains.
 Ha.
 We guess a good rule of thumb is to ask yourself what would you do on a dog walk.
 If you’re the sort of person who just wouldn’t go out on a dog walk in the rain, then pay close attention to tip number one.